Samsung/Tizen-CSharp-Samples/Mobile/PushReceiver/README.md

-# Push Receiver
+# PushReceiver

-The Push Receiver sample application demonstrates how you can receive push notification from application server through push server.
+The PushReceiver sample application demonstrates how you can receive push notification from application server through push server.
 This sample is following Portable Class Libraries (PCL) application model and using some Xamarin.Forms features such as XAML files for GUI, and subsystem ports by using the Dependency Service.

 The following figure illustrates the main screen of the Push Receiver sample application.